ZIMBABYE – The Trip

 Legacy.
 Rhodes has been the target of much recent criticism, with some historians attacking him as a ruthless imperialist and white supremacist.
 The continued presence of his grave in the Matopos hills has not been without controversy in contemporary Zimbabwe.

 Rhodes’s final will—when he actually did have money—was much more realistic and focused on scholarships.
 He also left a large area of land on the slopes of Table Mountain to the South African nation.
-Part of this estate became the upper campus of the University of Cape Town, another part became the Kirstenbosch National Botanical Garden, while much was spared from development and is now an important conservation area.
+Part of this estate became the upper campus of the University of Cape Town, and another part became the Kirstenbosch National Botanical Garden, while much was spared from development and is now an important conservation area.

 I returned to Bulawayo in the dark.
 I had dinner at Fairy Café, an upscale restaurant.
 The beef schnitzel with mashed potatoes was excellent.
-This place is quite the social scene with groups of dressed up women coming here and having their photos taken.
+This place is quite the social scene with groups of dressed-up women coming here and having their photos taken.

 ON Sterling Hotel for the second night.